No time to waste, yet everything to gain...

 Once the designs were submitted and all the requirements approved, I included a recommendation for a Ways-of-Working design flow for our team.
 It included designating a team to monitor the performance of our deployed designs with the clear establishment of KPIs to track.
 This unfortunately was not adopted.
 There were concerns that our designs would ‘never end’ and that staff would be bogged down by an ‘analysis paralysis’ and spreading the team too thin.
 This made sense and I suspect that this may be the sentiment of teams everywhere.
 The linear design that you just witnessed above could be considered a bit naive.
 I am proud of the design that I submitted, and I stand by it given the info that I had.
 IT WILL BE PROVEN WRONG to some extent.
 There are aspects that will fail, like any design.

 Another concern I had was that the ERS is one of three different systems that educators must interact with.
 In my deliverable, I suggested investigating how to merge all these systems, thereby putting the existence of the ERS as a standalone platform into question.
-I left this project knowing that there was still work to be done, but confident improvement had been achieved.
+I left this project knowing that there was still work to be done, but confident improvements had been made.

 other case studies